-Continuing with our series, interviewing Magistrates in Malawi who have availed of our trainings, today we're profiling Anthony Pitilizani Kapaswiche.
+Continuing with our series interviewing Magistrates in Malawi who have availed of our trainings, today we're profiling Anthony Pitilizani Kapaswiche.
 His Worship Kapaswiche works with the Malawi Judiciary as an Assistant Registrar for the High Court.
-He became involved in legal work as a result of a long-held ambition to serve his nation through dispensing justice and to ensure the rule of law is upheld in Malawi.
+He became involved in legal work as a result of a long-held ambition to serve his nation through dispensing justice and ensuring the rule of law is upheld in Malawi.

 IRLI: What is your opinion of the justice system in Malawi?